frePPLe/frepple/doc/erp-integration/odoo-connector/installation-and-configuration.rst

     * | odoo.password:
       | Password for the connection.
-      | For improved security it is recommended to specify this password in the
-        setting ODOO_PASSWORDS in the djangosettings.py file rather then this parameter.

     * | odoo.company:
       | Company name for which to create purchase quotation and